 The parish church is made from high-quality soapstone, featuring three naves and two front towers on either side.
 Its facade is unique to Norway, though the impeccable altarpiece was carved in Lübeck during the 15th century.

-Stop by during opening hours (7:30 a.m. until 2:30 p.m. on weekdays) to see more of the decorative Baroque art inside.
+Stop by during opening hours (In summer it is open Mon-Fri 9-4pm, and Tuesdays and Fridays 12noon-2pm rest of the year.) to see more of the decorative Baroque art inside.

 A must-do while anywhere in Norway is a fjord cruise.
 Bergen is no exception, and you’ll be spoilt for choice when it comes to cruise options.
 Depending on your preference, small group or private tours are both available.

 One of the most popular tours is a three-hour cruise to Osterfjord and Mostraumen with visitBergen.
-These tours run daily and cost NOK 650 per person.
+These tours run daily and the price for 2020 is NOK 680 for one adult ticket.

 Board a catamaran and find a spot on the spacious sun deck.
 Beginning from Zachariasbryggen next to the fish market, you’ll see Bergen’s harbour, including Bryggen, from a different point of view.
-You’ll continue under the Nordhordland Bridge to the 27-kilometre stretch of Osterfjorden, where you’ll pass the tiny town of Modalen.
+You’ll continue under the Nordhordland Bridge to the 27-kilometre stretch of Osterfjorden.

 Once you reach the narrow strait of Mostraumen, you’ll sail so close to a waterfall that you’ll be able to capture some of the cool mountain water to drink!
 If you get hungry at any point, snacks and beverages are available at the kiosk.